 WHAT STAND IS DOING ABOUT IT

 At Stand, we are open to working with strong collaborators who have ideas for increasing resources that will raise student achievement.
-However, we want those additional dollars to show a return on investment and be resistant to economic downturns – they should be as long-term, predictable, and sustainable as possible.
+However, we want those additional dollars to show a return on investment and be resistant to economic downturns — they should be as long-term, predictable, and sustainable as possible.
 One-time fixes and gimmicks aren't going to work.
 We need to do what’s right.
-To include higher education in the full spectrum of reform and funding, we believe that at a minimum $1.5 billion in state funding is still needed.
+To include higher education and early childhood in the full spectrum of reform and funding, we believe that at a minimum $1.5 billion in state funding is still needed.

 That means we are committed to an education funding package being passed this year, through whatever means necessary.
 This can be accomplished through legislative action, a legislative referral, or a citizen’s initiative.
 We are working with multiple partners to create and support a viable school funding plan that continues to raise teacher pay.

 The market is responding to negative pressures — according to the Wall Street Journal, teachers are leaving the profession at the highest rate ever.
 New data in Arizona shows figures are worse than last year: 75% of teacher positions remain vacant or not filled with standard teacher requirements compared to 63% one year ago, and 914 teachers resigned or abandoned their job this school year, compared to 866 one year ago.

 The market is continuing to demand that we improve the pay and working conditions of teachers.
 If we don’t respond to that demand, our academic stagnation will turn into an outright free fall.

 Jackson, C. K., Johnson, R. C., & Persico, C. (2015).
 The effects of school spending on educational and economic outcomes: Evidence from school finance reforms (NBER working paper #20847).
 Cambridge, MA: National Bureau of Economic Research.